STRUCTURAL ANALYSIS 1 - 2022/3

 Formative assessment and feedback

-Formative assessment and feedback is provided via the weekly supported tutorial work (15 hours).
-The students complete a set of worked solutions to a range of questions in the tutorial classes and are provided with tutor support in comment and feedback in the sessions.
+Formative assessment and feedback is provided via the weekly supported tutorial work.
+The students complete a set of worked solutions to a range of questions in the tutorial classes and are provided with tutor support in comments and feedback in the sessions.
+Furthermore, week 6 of the semester is allocated to review the progress on the structural mechanics and analysis assignment to provide formative feedback that can be feedforwarded prior to final submission.

 C - Cognitive/analytical